 Stop.
 Before you write another line of code, take a breath.

 Coming from Software Engineering?
-This checkpoint is your performance review with yourself.
+This checkpoint is a code review of your career: diff Day 1 vs Day 49, note the deltas, and file the action items.
 As a SWE making the AI transition, you have a unique advantage: you're not learning to code and learning AI — you're layering AI skills on top of battle-tested engineering fundamentals.
 Today, map what you've built to job requirements you've seen.
 You'll find that your SWE background makes your AI projects more impressive than those from someone who learned coding and AI simultaneously.

 This is also a day to refuel.
-The next 44 days are the hardest part — multi-agent systems, evaluation, security, and production deployment.
+The rest of the journey is the hardest part — multi-agent systems, evaluation, security, fine-tuning, and production deployment.
 You'll want to go into them with clarity about why you're doing this.

 Where You Were vs. Where You Are